Megan Lindhom is yet another imaginary person who writes books.

 Once made, treat your writer well.
 Do not allow it to play on Twitter overmuch, as there are no crosswalks and writers can sometimes be hit hard by words flying around there.
 Try to keep your writer off Facebook, it is not good for their health and may lead to vitamin deficincies.
 Encourage your writer to frequent bookstores, locally grown coffeeshops, and above all libraries.
 It is proven that the soothing sound of book pages being turned can make your writer grow to a better height.

 If your writer is acting up, consider letting them repreat this exercise and make another writer.
-See: Recieipes for Making A Robin Hobb- which started out as a cake and alarmingly overgrew the pan in the oven and became something else entirely.
+See: Recipes for Making A Robin Hobb- which started out as a cake and alarmingly overgrew the pan in the oven and became something else entirely.

 Excerpt from: Homemade Jam and Other Recipes, by Kat Ogden